Connect with Range & Pasture:

 “I stockpile one field every year.
 In the middle of August, I fertilize it.
-After I fertilize, I’ll shut the gate on it until the first of December,” Kibby says.
+After I fertilize, I’ll shut the gate until the first of December,” Kibby says.
 “In that field, I use electric poly wire and I cut off a pie-shape paddock.
-The cows eat that.
-Then I’ll move my fence, and I usually move it about seven or eight times.
-In doing that, I didn’t have to feed my cattle hay until the first of February.”
+When the cows eat that, I move my fence.
+I usually move it about seven or eight times.
+Most years, I don’t have to feed hay until the first of February.”

 The ability to combine DuraCor with fertilizer appealed to Kibby.
 Fertilization and weed control were already important to his pasture management program.
 He worked with the team at Shrable Fertilizer & Feed in Seymour, Missouri, to accomplish both practices in a single pass on the pasture that he utilizes for stockpiling.

 “It was amazing the difference in that field from the year before,” Kibby says.
 “If you’re dealing with chicory, you could mow it down and by the next morning when the sun comes up, your field will have a blue cast to it, because you cannot cut the last bloom off of those things.
 But DuraCor killed it.”